AmiteshBadkul/digital-image-processing/README.md

 3. Convert two images into binary and perform logical operations.
 Take two matrices and perform arthmatic operations.
 Generate two binary images and perform logical operations to get a meaningful image.
 4. Perform intensity slicing and recombination
 5. Obtain Histogram of a given image, perform histogram equalization, and histogram matching with a reference image.
+6. Perform local histogram processing, obtain the mean and variance of image from histogram and from image.
+7. Perform convolution, correlation for signals.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.